daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-With 'single crossing' (a fancy condition you can ignore in this module) there is a unique price where $Q^s(p)=Q^d(p)$ and a unique quantity where the last unit's value to the consumer equals it's cost to produce.
+With 'single crossing' (a fancy condition you can ignore in this module) there is a unique price where $Q^s(p)=Q^d(p)$, and a unique quantity where the last unit's value to the consumer equals its cost to produce.